Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Experimental Setups

-We use ResNet-18~\cite{he2016deep}, following~\cite{cao2019learning}.
-It is trained for 400 epochs with a batch size of 128.
-The initial learning rate is 0.1 and decays by 0.1 at the 250th, 320th, and 380th epoch.
-Images are padded 8 pixels on each size and randomly flipped horizontally, and then are randomly cropped back to $64 \times 64$.
+\textbf{Training details for iNaturalist.} We follow~\cite{cui2019class,Zhou2019BBN} to use ResNet-50~\cite{he2016deep} for iNaturalist.
+We train the model for 180 epochs with a batch size of 128.
+The learning rate is 0.05 at first.
+It decays at the 120th and the 160th by 0.1.
+For pre-processing and data augmentation, we follow \cite{he2016deep,Zhou2019BBN}.
+We normalize the images by subtracting the RGB means computed on the training set.
+In training, the images are resized to $256 \times 256$ and flipped horizontally, and are randomly cropped back to $224 \times 224$.